top

 Group Adult Foster Care Program

 The Group Adult Foster Care Program (GAFC) helps low-income Massachusetts residents with the cost of group adult foster care, which can include assisted living if the program has been approved by the residence.
 Adult foster care homes are smaller group homes.
 The program offers benefits that can cover long-term care services such as assistance with activities of daily living, light housekeeping, and medication management but cannot pay for living costs like room and board.
 The Supplemental Security Income Assisted Living Benefit (SSI-G), however, does cover room and board and can be combined with group adult foster care program benefits.
-To be eligible for this program one must meet strict financial requirements and demonstrate a medical need.
-As of 2024, one’s monthly income can not exceed 100% of the Federal Poverty Level which is $1,255, or have countable assets valued at more than $2,000.
-Enrollees must demonstrate that they need assistance with one activity of daily living.
-For more information, call the MassHealth Customer Service Center at (800) 841-2900 or one’s local Aging Services Access Point (ASAP) office.
-To apply, click here for an application for Health Coverage for Seniors and People Needing Long-Term Care Services.
+To qualify for GAFC, applicants must meet two financial requirements – an asset limit ($2,000 for an individual in 2026) and an income limit ($1,330/month in 2026) – as well as the medical requirement of needing help with one of the Activities of Daily Living.

 Frail Elder Home & Community-Based Services Waiver

 Frail Elder Home & Community-Based Services Waiver (FEW) is a state-run Medicaid program designed to help individuals live independently in their community and not need to move into a nursing home.
 Benefits extend to those living in their own home, that of a loved one, or an adult foster care home (not in assisted living or memory care).
 Benefits are based on an individual’s need and can include respite care, assistance with activities of daily living, transportation, home modifications, assistive technology devices, meal delivery, and assistance with household chores.
-FEW eligibility requirements in 2024 include income less than $2,829 and countable assets less than $2,000.
-Additionally, enrollees must demonstrate a medical need and require a nursing home level of care.
-More information is available on the program’s website by clicking here.
-To apply click here for an application for Health Coverage for Seniors and People Needing Long-Term Care Services or contact your local Aging Services Access Point (ASAP).
-For a Medicaid eligibility test click here and for more information about Massachusetts Medicaid Eligibility requirements click here.
+To qualify for FEW, applicants must meet two financial requirements – an asset limit ($2,000 for an individual in 2026) and an income limit ($2,982/month in 2026) – as well as the medical requirement of needing a Nursing Facility Level of Care (NFLOC).
+It’s important to note that a dementia diagnosis does not automatically equate to a NFLOC designation.

 Adult Day Health Care